-The last two findings suggest that male nurses and nurses who immigrated to Israel from Russia, by virtue of their being minorities, had greater cultural awareness compared to the rest of the staff.
-We found a greater cultural awareness among nurses who spook or understood additional languages.
-Multi-lingual nurses tend to perceive themselves as being more responsible for learning popular languages, i.e., more responsible for developing cultural competence, compared to those who speak only one language.
-Similar study reported significantly higher cultural competence scores among nurses who spoke a second language at home compared to nurses who spoke only English (De Beer & Chipps, 2014).
+The study’s findings suggest that by virtue of being members of minority populations, male nurses and nurses who immigrated to Israel from Russia had greater cultural awareness compared with the rest of the staff.
+We also found greater cultural awareness among nurses who spoke or understood multiple languages.
+Multilingual nurses tended to perceive themselves as bearing more responsibility for learning other languages; that is, they were more likely to report feeling responsible for developing cultural competence compared with nurses who spoke only one language.
+A similar study reported significantly higher cultural competence scores among nurses who spoke a second language at home compared with nurses who spoke only English (De Beer & Chipps, 2014).

-Verbal and nonverbal communication are critical importance in the patient/caregiver interaction and are essential components of cross-cultural clinical competency and quality care (Lorié et al., 2017).
-In this survey we found that more than 50% of the nurses reported communication problems with patients, mainly during patient education.
-Regev also found that nurses reported obstacles owing to language difficulties (Regev, 2014).
-When there are language barriers (based on ethnicity) gaps are created in the medical treatment process and reflects its outcomes (van Rosse et al., 2016).
+Verbal and nonverbal communication are critically important in the patient/caregiver interaction and are essential components of cross-cultural clinical competence and quality care (Lorié et al., 2017).
+In this survey study, we found that more than 50% of the nurses reported communication problems with patients, mainly during patient education.
+Regev (2014) also found that nurses reported obstacles owing to language difficulties.
+When there are language barriers (based on ethnicity), gaps are created in the medical treatment process and are reflected in its outcomes (van Rosse et al., 2016).

-The present study found that ethnic differences exist even among the staff members who shared a common country of birth.
-However, there are actual differences in terms of social status, religious customs, cultural beliefs, even towards illness and recovery (Sue, 2001).
-This indicates the high importance of professional training and culturally focused work procedures which will lead to comparable work standards among staff members from various ethnic groups (Bhui et al., 2007).
+The present study found that ethnic differences existed even among staff members who shared a common country of birth.
+However, there are also differences in terms of social status, religious customs, cultural beliefs, and even attitudes toward illness and recovery (Sue, 2001).
+This indicates the importance of professional training and culturally focused work procedures, which will lead to comparable work standards among staff members from various ethnic groups (Bhui et al., 2007).

 Conclusion

-The cultural diversity in the State of Israel presents challenges to the health system in general and to mental health care in particular.
-In the field of mental health, the cultural skill of the system and its employees is of particular importance, because the effectiveness of the treatment depends on the quality of communication between the service provider and the service recipient.
-Hence the cultural ability of the service provider is a cardinal component in creating that optimal communication.
-Mental health nurses must know to respect the cultures of health care consumers, their values and their treatment methods.
-In order to do so, they will need to learn to abandon stereotypes associated with certain cultures, and to be sensitive to the cultural needs of their patients. mental health nurses' major practice skills including verbal communication and listening abilities.
+Cultural diversity in the State of Israel presents challenges to the health system in general and to mental health care in particular.
+In the field of mental health, cultural skills within the system and among its employees are of particular importance, because the effectiveness of mental health treatment depends on the quality of communication between the service provider and the service recipient.
+The cultural awareness of the service provider is a cardinal component in creating that optimal communication.
+Mental health nurses must recognize the need to respect the cultures, values, and preferred treatment methods of health care consumers.
+To do so, mental health nurses must abandon stereotypes associated with certain cultures and be sensitive to the cultural needs of their patients.
+The main skills mental health nurses need to practice include verbal communication and listening abilities.

-Implications of Practice
+Implications for Practice

-This study as well as other studies that examined cultural competency of nurses, revealed a need for professional multi-cultural education for mental health nurses.
-We would recommend to mental health policy stakeholders to put cultural competence issue as a key term in order to increase its importance among caregivers.
-Staff Education, encourage of using professional translators are necessary to implement.
-Another aspect is treating male nurses as minority group among mental health nurses.
-Policy makers and supervisors should pay more attention to their needs and nurture their cultural competent's qualifications in day-to-day care and in leading this project in their own medical centers.
-Cultural competence might also be embodied or role modeled at the organizational level.
+This study, as well as other studies that have examined cultural competence of nurses, revealed a need among mental health nurses for professional multicultural education.
+We recommend that stakeholders in mental health policy prioritize cultural competence to increase its perceived importance among caregivers.
+Educating staff and encouraging the use of professional translators are necessary measures.
+Another important aspect is to recognize male nurses as a minority group among mental health nurses.
+Policy makers and supervisors should be more attentive to the needs of male nurses and nurture their cultural competence qualifications in day-to-day care, enabling them to become leaders in this endeavor within their own medical centers.
+Cultural competence should also be embedded and role modeled at the organizational level.

 References

 Alegría, M., Álvarez, K., & DiMarzio, K. (2017).
 Immigration and mental health.
-Current Epidemiology Reports, 4(2), 145-155.
+Current Epidemiology Reports, 4(2), 145–155.